thethaibinh/STAMINER/README.md

 ```

 **Testing approaches in the simulator:**
+Navigate to the workspace directory and run
 ```
 source devel/setup.bash
+cd src/agile_flight/
 ```
-To run the the evaluation automatically, you can use the `launch_evaluation.bash N` script provided in this folder.
+To run the the evaluation automatically, you can use the `./run.bash N` script provided in this folder.
 It will automatically perform `N` rollouts and then create an `evaluation.yaml` file which summarizes the rollout statistics.

+**Visualize results**
+Change the name for each result file as "result_easy", "result_medium", "result_hard" corresponding to the environment.
+Then run plot script in /evaluation_results.